The Manual is divided into six chapters. Click a chapter title to display that chapter's table of contents in the area below.

 - HIPAA/HITECH Reports

 What this isTools is one of the sections of the global nav.
-The Tools section has three sub-sections: Reports, Your Files and Notes & Reminders.
+The Tools section has three sub-sections: Reports, My Files and My Notes & Reminders.

 What it looks like